nagilum/OAuth/README.md

 ## Disclaimer

 This code is provided as-is, meaning I really don't give a hoot what you do with it.
-But don't complaining to me if you bring down upon yourself the wrath of NSA with your filthy missuse.
+But don't come complaining to me if you bring down upon yourself the wrath of NSA with your filthy missuse.